AI-Enhanced PHP Development: Tools and Workflows

 Measuring AI Impact

-Track metrics to measure AI's impact on your development process:
+Track these metrics to see how AI impacts your development process:

 Common Pitfalls and How to Avoid Them